Sabyasachi-Seal/MERN-Shopping/README.md

 - Support us by, ⭐ this repository.
 It helps.
 - Made with ❤️ and care....
-- Seal, Nikita, Nandi, Anuran, Arijit
+- Nikita Singh, Sabyasachi Seal, Anurag Nandi, Anuran Namhata, Arijit Ghosh